How to Read Data from a Modbus RS485 Temperature Sensor

 Sensor Configuration

-Communication Parameters: The sensor also needs to be configured with the correct communication parameters.
-This includes the baud rate, like 9600, 19200, or 38400 bps.
-It also includes data bits, which are usually 8 bits.
+It also includes data bits, which are typically 8 bits long.
 Parity can be none, even, or odd.
-Finally, there are stop bits, which are usually 1 or 2 bits.
-These settings must match the settings on the master device for successful communication.
+Lastly, there are stop bits, which are usually 1 or 2 bits.
+These settings must match the master device’s settings for successful communication.

 Master Device Configuration